igorbonadio/toy_compiler/docs/language_reference.md

 ## Arithmetic Expressions

-Likely's arithmetic expressions are very similar to languages like C, C++, Java, Python and Ruby.
+Arithmetic expressions are very similar to languages like C, C++, Java, Python and Ruby.
 The only difference is that there isn't operator precedence.
 So, use parentheses!

 ```python
 1 + 2       # => 3